OksiMosenko/practicalmachinelearning-1/index.md

 ## Loading and processing data

-The data were first downloaded.
-A check is performed to see if the data is already there.
+First the data were first downloaded.
+A check is performed to see if the data were already there so the download only occurs once.

-The data are then loaded into test and train set.
-There are two *NA* strings, *NA* and *#DIV/0!* in the data.
+The data were presplit into a testing set and a training set where were then loaded into R. During the load both *NA* and *#DIV/0!* were read as *NA* strings.

 ```r